-Crypto wallets are classified into two categories:
+Crypto wallets are classified in two categories:

-Offline (“cold”) wallets, on the other hand, store the private key completely offline on paper or hardware devices like a password-protected USB or encrypted cold storage devices.
+Offline (“cold”) wallets, on the other hand, store the private key completely offline on paper or hardware devices like a password-protected USB or other encrypted cold storage devices.

 Each type of wallet has its pros and cons.
 While offline wallets keep your assets away from hackers, online or “hot” wallets are more flexible and easier for daily use.
 Thus, it is highly recommended for crypto holders to use both types of wallets, depending on the situation.